Cutting Carrying Costs and the Art of Reducing Waste

 *To do with handling and other inventory issues (not labor related to production).

 Does it come to more than you were expecting?
-Many small manufacturers are shocked when they find out how much they’ve been spending on inventory.
+Many manufacturers are shocked when they find out how much they’ve been spending on inventory.

 But this is the start of good inventory management for small business.